solana-foundation/developer-content/content/guides/token-extensions/create-tokens-metadata-extension.md

 ```

 Token metadata uri is a metadata JSON that can be hosted anywhere, for this
-guide we are using GitHub but you can also use genesysgo, a**rweave** or even
+guide we are using GitHub but you can also use genesysgo, arweave or even
 filecoin.

 ```bash